Peter Gelb: Metropolitan Opera

 The Met also raised the number of new productions, including those of recent operas and works written for the Met.
-In 2021-22, in collaboration with Met Music Director Yannick Nezet-Seguin, he programmed three contemporary works and seven new productions in 2022-23.
+In 2021–22, in collaboration with Met Music Director Yannick Nezet-Seguin, he programmed three contemporary works and seven new productions in 2022–23.

 Gelb has also diversified casts and staff at the Met.
-Fire Shut Up in My Bones, which opened the 2021-22 season, was the first work on the Met stage by a Black composer and featured the Met’s first Black director, Camille A. Brown (who co-directed with James Robinson).
-X: The Life and Times of Malcolm X by Anthony Davis will receive a new production in the fall of 2023.
-Mr. Gelb also named three composers of color to its commissioning program: Valerie Coleman, Jessie Montgomery, and Joel Thomson.
-In 2021, he appointed Marcia Sells as the Met’s first chief diversity officer.
-Five women conductors took the podium in 2021-22, the most ever in a Met season.
+Fire Shut Up in My Bones, which opened the 2021–22 season, was the first work on the Met stage by a Black composer and featured the Met's first Black director, Camille A. Brown (who co-directed with James Robinson).
+X: The Life and Times of Malcolm X by Anthony Davis received a new production in the fall of 2023.
+Gelb also named three composers of color to its commissioning program: Valerie Coleman, Jessie Montgomery, and Joel Thomson.
+In 2021, he appointed Marcia Sells as the Met's first chief diversity officer.
+Five women conductors took the podium in 2021–22, the most ever in a Met season.

 In 2025, Gelb negotiated an agreement with the Kingdom of Saudi Arabia under which the Met would receive more than $200 million over 8 years in exchange for an annual winter residency at the Royal Diriyah Opera House in Riyadh.
 This donation was in the wake of financial difficulties that had led the Met to withdraw more than a third of the money in its endowment fund.

+In January 2026, Gelb stated that the contribution from the Saudis had been delayed and as a result, the Met would be reducing the number of productions in its next season, laying off 22 employees, and was considering selling the Chagall murals that had been commissioned for the opera house's lobby.
+In April, the Saudis officially withdrew their offer of funds.